Sex promotes the flow of oxytocin, the chemical that promotes feelings of bonding.

 There are three main ways to address sexless marriage situations.

 One is to begin by talking about the situation.
-If you choose this route be sure to use your best skills for how to communicate in a relationship about sensitive topics, focusing especially on tactful talking and open listening skills.
+If you choose this route be sure to use your best skills for how to communicate in a relationship about sensitive topics.
+Use especially tactful talking, thoughtful listening, and symmetrical dialogue (equal air time) skills.
+No blame or looking for who's at fault.
+No criticism.
+Speak about your own concerns (e.g., "I respond best when ....") rather than telling the other what to do.
+And reply appreciatively to your partner's thought-sharing.

-Third, there is now an association of certified sexual therapists.
+Third, get professional help.
+There is now an association of certified sexual therapists.
 Google to find listings of these sex therapy specialists in your area.

 Wait and see is unlikely to prove to be a strategy that leads to change.